souradeep98/Flutter-Neumorphic/README.md

 [![neumorphic_button](https://github.com/Idean/Flutter-Neumorphic/blob/master/medias/button_press.gif)](https://github.com/Idean/Flutter-Neumorphic)

-Here's a Nereumorphic Button tap (slowed x2) from the sample app, you can see how the element seems to change its depth to its surface.
+Here's a Neumorphic Button tap (slowed x2) from the sample app, you can see how the element seems to change its depth to its surface.

 # 👥 Contributors